ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 {: #update-subscription}
 {: step}

 Now that you know that your {{site.data.keyword.cos_short}} subscription create is successful and the {{site.data.keyword.cos_short}} subscription is ready to serve events, you can update the {{site.data.keyword.cos_short}} subscription to run only when operations happen on a subset of objects in the bucket with the [`ibmcloud ce sub cos update`](/docs/codeengine?topic=codeengine-cli#cli-subscription-cos-update) command.
-For example, update the COS subscription to only forward events when delete operations happen on file names with the prefix of `test`.
+For example, update the {{site.data.keyword.cos_short}} subscription to forward events only when delete operations happen on file names with the prefix of `test`.
 {: shortdesc}

 ```